isomerpages/moe-bukitmerahsec/_for-parents/National Digital Literacy/About NDLP.md

 <details class="isomer-details">
 <summary>What is the PLD warranty?</summary>
 <div data-type="detailsContent" class="isomer-details-content">
-<p>PLD devices bought in 2026 will be given 4 years warranty.
-PLD devices
+<p>PLD devices bought in 2026 onwards will be given 4 years warranty.
+PLD
-bought in 2025 will be given 3 years warranty.</p>
+devices bought in 2025 and before will be given 3 years warranty.</p>
 </div>
 </details>
 </div>